machingclee/machingclee.github.io/static/media/015-tiemetable-system.b3182786.md

 - First, the Open-Closed principle is easy to break and maintaining this chain of side effects is exhausting.

-- Second, this kind of side effect is *not easy to be  documented*, the domain logic involved is hard t be traced and hard to be understood by new team members trying to participate in adjusting that domain logic.
+- Second, this kind of side effect is *not easy to be  documented*, the domain logic involved is hard to be traced and hard to be understood by new team members trying to participate in adjusting that domain logic.

 </Example>